This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Harvesting Root Vegetables Gently

-- Grip the greens close to the root for better control.
+- Grip the greens firmly near the base for better control.

-- Remove excess soil for proper post-harvest care.
+- Shake off excess soil for cleaner crops.

 Extracting Root Vegetables From Soil